 BONUS TIP!
 Make sure to get a great pair of headphones.
 The right pair of headphones can drown out all of the noises in an airport.
 Less noise can be a lifesaver.
 I have BOSE earbuds and BOSE headphones and I can’t imagine traveling without them.

 3. Buy a day pass in an airport lounge.

 There are many lounges that will let you buy a day pass.
 United, Delta, Alaska, American, and American Airlines are just a few of the airlines that have lounges where you can buy a one-time day pass.
 However, this is not a complete list so if you are stuck in an airport, walk around and see what the possibilities are for you.

 There are also some credit cards (usually gold or platinum status) that have partnerships with airport lounges.
 These will allow you to enter lounges free of charge.
 I recommend having a look at your credit card perks before you travel.
 NOTE: Many of these will not have beds or showers.

 Ok, stay with me on this one.
 More than likely if you are stuck in an airport you have probably dealt with horrible customer service from gate agents.
 I have no idea why customer service is so bad but it is and it doesn’t discriminate.

 I heard one gate agent tell a passenger after he asked “Where is Dallas?” say, “Texas.”
 And she wasn’t being funny.
-Some gate agents are so rude it’s embarrassing when I see them interacting with customers.
+Some gate agents are so rude it’s embarrassing.
 One way to deal with this is by keeping your cool and taking names.
 Don’t send an email, send an actual letter.